benjypng/logseq-osmmaps-plugin/README.md

 # Credits

-- Darwis for his idea on this implementation approach and his guidance.
 - [Open Street Maps](https://www.openstreetmap.org/copyright) for without them, this plugin would not have been possible since mapping is so damn difficult.
 - [Leaflet](https://www.leafletjs.com) for their excellent mapping API.
-- [Leaflet Routing Machine](https://github.com/perliedman/leaflet-routing-machine) for providing the routing mechanism.
 - [Mapbox](https://www.mapbox.com) for their excellent directions system.
 - [Thunderforest](https://www.thunderforest.com) for their beautiful cycling and hiking maps.
 They offer other types of maps too!